Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Background

 Additional cleaning was done for the purpose of data legibility.
 For instance, the IJF standardized donation dates to match the YYYY-MM-DD format, and they standardized donor names which were in the format ``Surname, First name'' to be in the form of ``First name Surname'' (The IJF 2023).
 Party names and donor types were also standardized for consistency, and donation records with an abbreviated party name were supplied with the complete name for that party.
 Finally, in rows where the donor type was null but only individuals were legally allowed to make donations in that jurisdiction and year, the IJF changed that null entry to be ``Individual'' (The IJF 2023).

 Despite the cleaning performed by the IJF team, the magnitude of these data coupled with their self-reported nature makes them prone to both human and computational error arising from the parsing process.
-With over 9.2 million rows in this database, it would be a massive undertaking for the IJF to manually identify all errors and inconsistencies present in their data --- whether that is as minor as an incorrectly formatted date, or as major as a reported donation amount thousands of dollars above the legal limit.
+With over 9.2 million rows in this database, it would be difficult for the IJF to manually identify all errors and inconsistencies present in their data---whether that is as minor as an incorrectly formatted date, or as major as a reported donation amount thousands of dollars above the legal limit.
 To address this challenge, the IJF uses computational tools to assess data quality (Katz and Moore 2023).
-The team has developed a suite of comprehensive data tests for all eight databases using Python's \texttt{Great\ Expectations} library.
+The team has developed a suite of comprehensive data tests for all nine databases using Python's \texttt{Great\ Expectations} library.
 This contains a number of pre-defined functions to test that particular characteristics expected of a dataset hold true in the data at large.

-As described by Katz and Moore (2023), the process of developing this test suite was iterative in nature and necessitated significant domain knowledge to develop accurate and valuable tests.
-For the political donations database, Katz and Moore (2023) developed a comprehensive suite of tests pertaining to missingness, formatting, and value expectations in the data.
-For instance, they set the expectation that for donations made in British Columbia, Ontario, or federally, the \texttt{donation\_date} entry should not be missing, because those are the only three jurisdictions which collect that variable (Katz and Moore 2023).
-They also test that donations data from 2022 align with the 2022 legal donation limits for each jurisdiction, and that, where applicable, the sum of reported monetary and non-monetary contribution amounts add up to the total reported donation amount.
-Katz and Moore (2023) provide complete details on the development and implementation of these tests.
+As described by Katz and Moore (2023), the process of developing this test suite was iterative and necessitated significant domain knowledge to develop accurate and valuable tests.
+For the political donations database, Katz and Moore (2023) developed a suite of tests pertaining to missingness, formatting, and value expectations in the data.
+For instance, they set the expectation that for donations made in British Columbia, Ontario, or federally, the \texttt{donation\_date} entry should not be missing, because those three jurisdictions collect that variable (Katz and Moore 2023).
+They also test that, say, donations data from 2022 align with the 2022 legal donation limits for each jurisdiction, and that, where applicable, the sum of reported monetary and non-monetary contribution amounts add up to the total reported donation amount.
+Katz and Moore (2023) provide further details on the development and implementation of these tests.